 The quantity and quality of inbound links have always been a crucial part of how Google’s algorithm determines PageRank.
 However, this fact manifested manipulative link building schemes that created nothing other than spam across the Web, which is something Google has been working feverishly to eliminate since it launched it original Penguin algorithm in April 2012.

-Now, Google is much better at differentiating true editorial links (ie, natural) links from manipulative (unnatural) ones.
+Now, Google is much better at differentiating true editorial backlinks (ie, natural) links from manipulative (unnatural) ones.
 In fact, Google now penalizes Websites in the search rankings that display an exceptionally manipulative link profile or history of links.

 Google says, “Buying or selling links that pass PageRank.
 This includes exchanging money for links, or posts that contain links; exchanging goods or services for links; or sending someone a “free” product in exchange for them writing about it and including a link.”
 In short, those that work doing anything except for on-site content are deemed “snake oil” salesmen, in the truest sense.